OJ/gobuster/README.md

 1. ... use something that was good with concurrency (hence Go).
 1. ... to build something in Go that wasn't totally useless.

-## But it's shit!
-And your implementation sucks!

-Yes, you're probably correct.
-Feel free to:

-* Not use it.
-* Show me how to do it better.

 ## Love this tool?
 Back it!

 If you're backing us already, you rock.
 If you're not, that's cool too!
 Want to back us?
 [Become a backer](https://opencollective.com/gobuster#backer)!